suzannepk/slurm_HPCC/README.md

 Batch Scripts
 -------------
 The most common way to interact with the batch system is via batch scripts.
-A batch script is simply a shell script with added directives to request various resoruces from or provide certain information to the scheduling system.
+A batch script is simply a shell script with added directives to request various resources from or provide certain information to the scheduling system.
 Aside from these directives, the batch script is simply the series of commands needed to set up and run your job.

 To submit a batch script, use the command ``sbatch submit.sl``